georgebyte/georgebyte.com/_drafts/angular-state-management-with-observable-store-services.md

 }
 {% endhighlight %}

-The last thing to do to make this little example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize store's state when creating an instance of the store.
+The last thing left to do to make this little example work is to add a `super` call to `CoffeeElectionStore`'s constructor in order to correctly initialize store's state when creating an instance of the `CoffeeElectionStore` store.

 {% highlight typescript linenos %}
-import { Injectable } from '@angular/core';
-import { Store } from './store';
-import { CoffeeElectionState } from './coffee-election-state';

-@Injectable()
-export class CoffeeElectionStore extends Store<CoffeeElectionState> {
+...
 constructor () {
   super(new CoffeeElectionState());
 }
-}
+...
 {% endhighlight %}

-`CoffeeElectionStore` is now ready to be used in Angular apps.
-Each instance of `CoffeeElectionStore` has a way of getting its current state or an observable of state and setting the state.
-To make it more useful we should add some feature specific methods to modify the state (similar to Redux reducers).
+Each created instance of `CoffeeElectionStore` now has a way of getting its current state or an observable of state and setting the state.
+To make it more useful, some feature specific methods to modify the state (similar to Redux reducers) should be added.

 {% highlight typescript linenos %}
-import { Injectable } from '@angular/core';
-import { Store } from './store';
-import { CoffeeElectionState } from './coffee-election-state';

 @Injectable()
 export class CoffeeElectionStore extends Store<CoffeeElectionState> {
   constructor () {